Korean Cafe Guide 2026: Best Areas, Prices & Cafe-Hopping Tips

 Café costs in Korea can range from affordable to premium, depending on location and menu offerings.
 Here’s a rough guide to helpset expectations:

 For a typical day visiting two or three cafés, expect to budget around ₩30,000 to ₩50,000 per person, depending on your indulgence level.
-To include special experiences, such as tastings or workshops, budgeting ₩60,000+ might be wise.
-Once, I organized a tasting workshop that centered on artisanal chocolates paired with hand-brewed coffees, which cost ₩75,000 but was an unforgettable experience that still delights my taste buds in memory.
+To include special experiences, such as tastings or workshops, budgeting ₩60,000+ is more realistic, especially when reservations, pairing menus, or premium desserts are included.

 Money-Saving Tips for Visitors